thegenemyers/MERQURY.FK/README.md

 It produces a haplotype blob plot of assembly \<asm1> and if present \<asm2> given hap-mer tables \<mat>.hap.ktab, and \<pat>.hap.ktab produced earlier by [HAPmaker](#HAPmaker).
-Each assembly contig is plotted as a blob where its size is porportional to the contig's length in bases, and its' position (x,y) where x = # of maternal hap-mers, and y = # of paternal hap-mers, in the contig.
+Each assembly contig is plotted as a blob where its size is porportional to the contig's length in bases, and its' position is (x,y) where x = # of maternal hap-mers, and y = # of paternal hap-mers, in the contig.

 <br>